 Of course, these are just a few examples.
 There are plastic-free alternatives for most of the common products we use.

-Of course, to keep plastic waste out of our oceans, we all need to think more carefully about what we flush down our drains.
-Be careful not to accidentally flush anything containing plastic down your drains.
+Of course, to keep plastic waste out of our oceans and natural environment, we all need to think more carefully about what we flush down our drains.
+Be careful not to flush anything containing plastic down your drains accidentally.

-We also need to think carefully about when and how we wash synthetic clothes.
+We also must think carefully about when and how we wash synthetic clothes.
 Even when you are careful to choose sustainable clothing, it is unlikely that you will be able to avoid synthetic clothing entirely.

-Wash on a low temperature, and in bulk.
+Wash at a low temperature and in bulk.
 Consider washing synthetic fabrics in a bag to catch microfibres.
 Or add a filter.

 Of course, no matter how careful we are, we will likely still have plastic to dispose of.
 This is where recycling comes in.
-We must be careful to wash and sort well, and make sure we always recycle whatever we can, both at home and then through kerbside/ municipal recycling schemes.
+We must be careful to wash and sort well and ensure we always recycle whatever we can, both at home and through curbside/ municipal recycling schemes.

-Plastic pollution caused by the friction of car tires on roads is yet another reason, when trying to live in a more sustainable and eco-friendly way, to drive as little as possible.
-Walk or cycle rather than taking a car whenever you can.
+Plastic pollution caused by the friction of car tires on roads is yet another reason to drive as little as possible when trying to live in a more sustainable and eco-friendly way.
+Walk or cycle rather than take a car whenever you can.